intermezzio/s23-data-science/challenges/c01-titanic-assignment.md

 **Observations**:

+- Female crewmates were more likely to survive than male crewmates
-- The first class and female crewmates are more likely to survive
+- First and second class people were more likely to survive than third class people
 - Is there anything *fishy* going on in your plot?
   - Many proportions show up as 100% because adult and child props are added.